dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-generic/README.md

 For basic data-types the Importer will send a POST request with a `Content-Type: application/json` header.
 The body of the POST request will be a UTF-8 encoded JSON payload conforming to the relevant data-type schema detailed in the [Schemas](#schemas) section.

-For example, below is a full request of a SOCIAL-POSTS item (JSON formatted for readability)
+For example, below is a full request of a SOCIAL-POSTS item (JSON formatted for readability).
+This example is also in <a href="./social-post-payload-example.json">social-post-payload-example.json</a>, which can be validated against
+<a href="./payload-schema.json">payload-schema.json</a> and its subschemas.

 ```http
 POST /import/social-posts HTTP/1.1